Success Lake, California, USA

 - Statistics / Weather / Helpful Links

 Looking for Success Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Feeding America’s families is just one of the quiet duties of Success Lake in California’s fertile Central Valley region.
 Since the Tule River was dammed in 1961 just outside Porterville, Success Lake has stored water for release to the valley farms that grow grapes, citrus, nuts, olives, apricots, plums and that raise dairy cattle.
 The lake also acts as a reservoir to store excess spring run-off from the nearby Southern Sierra Nevada Mountains, thus avoiding flooding downstream.
 Since 1989, the Success Dam has also been generating electrical power.
 All of this occurs in the background as campers, boaters, fishermen and wildlife lovers come to enjoy the expanse of water.
 Success Lake is the perfect example of putting water to work to serve multiple needs.